 Schulte says: “Not all MBAs are equally well-suited to work in a startup.
 Ideally, they can speak the technical language of the founders’ vision.”

-Sean Sullivan, an MIT Sloan MBA candidate, says that startups might need to be convinced that an MBA can add value.
+Sean Sutherland, an MIT Sloan MBA candidate, says that startups might need to be convinced that an MBA can add value.
 “It’s not obvious that the skillsets, frameworks and case studies in the classroom will translate to a dynamic and practical young company,” he says.

-Sullivan spent 10 weeks this summer working in fund strategy for Shift Capital, a social impact real estate developer in Philadelphia.
+Sutherland spent 10 weeks this summer working in fund strategy for Shift Capital, a social impact real estate developer in Philadelphia.
 The company has 30 people on the payroll and has raised more than $40m in equity.
 Sullivan wanted to make an impact on the company’s future and see his ideas implemented quickly.

-“By demonstrating that I’d done my research on the company, and could get up to speed quickly, I avoided a lot of the early hesitation that sometimes comes when a startup is considering an MBA,” says Sullivan.
+“By demonstrating that I’d done my research on the company, and could get up to speed quickly, I avoided a lot of the early hesitation that sometimes comes when a startup is considering an MBA,” says Sutherland.

 ‘Just in time’ hiring